sethfischer/nissan-leaf-obd-manual/source/disclaimer.rst

 Official advice from *Nissan* is to never connect an after market diagnostic tool to the data link connector.

-.. topic:: Advisory issued by *Nissan* :cite:`2015:nissan` English translation
+.. topic:: Advisory issued by *Nissan* :cite:`nissan:recall-data` English translation
     by *Google Translate*
     :name: nissan-advisory-translation-en